 2. Markov Processes#

-We call a random vector \(X_t\) the state because it describes probabilistically the position of a dynamic system at time \(t\) from the perspective of a model builder or an econometrician.
+In Markov process theory, we call a random vector, \(X_t,\) the state because it probabilistically specifies the position of a dynamic system at time \(t\) from the perspective of a model builder or an econometrician.
 We construct a consistent sequence of probability distributions \(Pr_\ell\) for a sequence of random vectors

-for all nonnegative integers \(\ell\) by specifying the following two elementary components of a Markov process: (i) a probability distribution for \(X_0\), and (ii) a time-invariant distribution for \(X_{t+1}\) conditional on \(X_t\) for \(t \geq 0\).
-The vector \(X_t\) suffices for conditioning on the past history of the process.
-All other probabilities are functions of these two distributions.
-By creatively defining the state vector \(X_t\), a Markov specification includes many models used in applied research.
+for all nonnegative integers \(\ell\) by specifying the two elementary components of a Markov process: (i) a probability distribution for \(X_0\), and (ii) a time-invariant distribution for \(X_{t+1}\) conditional on \(X_t\) for \(t \geq 0\).
+The vector \(X_t\) suffices for conditioning on the entire history of the process.
+Conditional probabilities for \(X_{t+j}\) for \(j \geq 1\) are all functions of these two distributions.
+By creatively defining the state vector \(X_t\), many models used in applied research can be cast as a Markov process.

 2.1.
 Constituents#